spring-io/develocity-conventions/README.md

     - `Git status` when the working copy is dirty.
       The value is the output of `git status --porcelain`.
  - Add links:
-    - `CI build` when building on Bamboo or Jenkins, linking to the build on the CI server.
+    - `CI build` when building on Bamboo, GitHub Actions, or Jenkins, linking to the build on the CI server.
     - `Git commit build scans`, linking to scans for other builds of the same git commit.
  - Enable capturing of task (Gradle) or goal (Maven) input files
  - Upload build scans in the foreground when running on CI